hngi/comments-microservice/README.md

 -clone the repository to your local device

-After cloning cd into the folder you cloned into and run ## composer install
+After cloning cd into the folder you cloned into and run
+## composer install

+## create .env and update it
+## run php artisan migrate to set up database

 this will install all the dependencies